ExcursionClub/ExCSystem/README.md

 ```
 #### Environment Variables
 All the below variables must be set with the appropriate values (from the above configuration process).
 None of these
 values should ever be shared publicly as they would give anyone access to the server internals.
+If you need to know
+these values, please look on slack or ask one of the admins.
 ```bash
 # Login data to the database
 export POSTGRES_USER=ex